Homemade Omelette with Ham and Veggies

 • Place eggs in a small bowl with hot water (not boiling) for 5 minutes.

-• If you have time and want a fluffier omelette, separate the egg whites and beat them separately, after that fold them into the egg yolk and cream mixture.
+• After that, crack the eggs into another bowl and whisk with cream, salt, and pepper.
+If you have time and want a fluffier omelet, separate the egg whites and beat them until frothy.
+Then fold the beaten egg whites into the yolk-and-cream mixture.

 • Place a skillet over low-medium heat and add butter.